matthijn/swift8/README.md

 ## Keys

-The original systems used an [http://laurencescotford.co.uk/wp-content/uploads/2013/08/COSMAC-VIP-keypad-layout.gif]Hexidecimal Keyboard[/url].
+The original systems used an [Hexadecimal Keyboard](http://laurencescotford.co.uk/wp-content/uploads/2013/08/COSMAC-VIP-keypad-layout.gif).
 The keys for the emulator are mapped to

 ```
 1234